Takeaways from the recent StarlingX Contributor Meetup

 As you may already know StarlingX is utilizing container technologies to run the platform services starting from the 2.0 release.
 While it is already showing a lot of advantages when it comes to deploy and manage these components there is still some work left towards finishing the containerization work as well as adding enhancements to what is already done.
 As in case of edge environments you may run into resource constraints one of the main focus areas for the community in the future is to further reduce the footprint of the platform and remove some dependencies deployed with the containers where it is possible.

 Towards the end of the meetup we got back to testing which is a topic that is always in focus.
 The community has been working hard on increasing test coverage and as I mentioned earlier to bring more automation into the current processes to reduce the required time and be able to run more tests in multiple environments at the same time.
 When it comes to increasing test coverage it is an area where new comers can easily join in and help out.
 If you’re interested in participating in the community and work on development related items it is a good entry point for you regardless of which sub-project you have the most ineterst in.

 Last but not least the StarlingX community is continuously looking into improving their ways of working and providing more ways for newcomers to start participating.
 One of our findings during the discussions at the meetup was to work more on documentation based on questions popping up on the mailing list about the installation and deployment of the platform.
 We are also looking into identifying low hanging fruit type of bugs and further items for new developers to pick up and start to work on.

 That's all for my summary.
 While it may seem like a long list, we had even more discussions and brainstorming sessions over the two days of the meetup.
-If you have any questions to the above items or if you're interested in trying out the software or getting involved in the community please reach out on the mailing list or IRC or join one of the weekly community meetings.
+If you have any questions to the above items or if you're interested in trying out the software or getting involved in the community please reach out on the mailing list or Matrix or join one of the weekly community meetings.
 You can find further details and pointers on the StarlingX website.